FAQs

 What is a Living Well Coach?

-Living Well Coaches work within our Persistent Physical Symptoms Service (PPSS), Wellbeing Service (WBS), and Familiar Faces Service (FF).They will work with you on issues that may be getting in the way of you living a happy, healthy life.
+Living Well Coaches work across some of our services.
+They will work with you on issues that may be getting in the way of you living a happy, healthy life.
 This involves helping you to set goals, and supporting you to achieve these.
 They may also give you information about other services that may be able to help you.
-Please see individual services pages for more information.

-What is a Psychological Practitioner/ Therapist?
+What is a Psychologist/Psychological Practitioner?

 What is an Occupational Therapist?